Striped Bass Fishing In Nevada

 Fishing for Striped Bass in Nevada

 When fishing for stripers concentrate on the deeper waters in the lake.
 If you can locate schools of shad, stripers are often close by.
 When the baitfish are shallow, over the deeper water, you can catch stripers on crankbaits or by swimming spoons at appropriate depths.
 Check Nevada fishing reports for current striper information.
-And for the ultimate thrill try large topwater baits if you see any surface feeding action.
+And for the ultimate thrill, try large topwater baits whenever you see surface feeding activity.
 When the stripers are deep, jigs and jigging spoons work well.
 Live and cut bait will also take striped bass when they are in medium to deeper water.
 Fish nearby or in the river channel if it is a defined depth change.
 Trolling is also an excellent way to fish for stripers.
 Use flashy lures in bigger sizes.
 Striped Bass, known for their strength and spirited fights, provide an exhilarating angling experience.

 Fishing for Hybrid Stripers in Nevada